Tar-Minyatur/LazyCMS/README.md

 ### Features

 - A single click triggers the code generator, which replaces text labels in all your source files
-- The source files are never touched, so the code generation is repeatable and nondestructive
+- The source files are never touched, so the code generation is repeatable and non-destructive
-- Content can be split into into sections (with a global section for shared content)
+- Content is scoped by source files and can also be defined global and shared between all files
 - The CMS can extract text labels from the source files and generate a new data scheme (gettext approach)

+And we still have a lot of ideas for new features and improvements, so visit us again to see what we came up with. :)

 ### How to use?